By Steve Kazella

 Increased Capacity & Happy Cell Phone Subscribers

-Verizon Wireless has been spearheading small cell network deployment among the carriers while AT&T and the others have sat back on the sidelines and watched, to see if Verizon would succeed or fail miserably.
+Talk to Tower Genius about your small cell antenna cell lease proposal.
+Verizon Wireless has been spearheading network deployment among the carriers while AT&T, T-Mobile and Sprint have sat back on the sidelines and watched, to see if Verizon would succeed or fail miserably.
 The RF engineers albeit well intentioned, thought it was a great idea.
 And hat tip to them -- it is.
 However the folks running Verizon forgot that they still have to overcome a major obstacle... the landlords.

-Carriers need to add more capacity smaller cellular sites to enhance their networks and can barely keep up with demand.
+Carriers need to add more capacity and mini cell sites to enhance their networks and can barely keep up with demand.
 The microcell antenna cell sites are smaller, yes, but at the end of the day they still need to put them somewhere.
 Companies like American Tower and Crown Castle are dumping tons of money into small and microcell technology.
-And the carrier real estate departments have been earnestly trying to convince landlords to accept $100 to $500 per month for a Small Cell lease - even in places like New York City, Los Angeles and other major metropolitan area.
+And the carrier real estate departments have been earnestly trying to convince landlords to accept $100 to $500 per month for a single-antenna lease - even in places like New York City, Los Angeles and other major metropolitan area.